sciccolella/reSASC/README.md

 - `-n [INT]`: Number of cells in the input file.
 - `-m [INT]`: Number of mutations in the input file.
 - `-k [INT]`: K value of Dollo(k) model used as phylogeny tree.
+- `-k [INT]`: R value of Dollo(r) model used as pgylogeny tree.
 - `-a [FLOAT/STRING]`: False Negative rate in the input file or path of the file containing different FN rates for each mutations.
 - `-b [FLOAT]`: False Positive rate in the input file.
 - `-i [STRING]`: Path of the input file.

 **Model parameters (optional)**
-- `-d [INT]`: Maximum number of total deletions allowed in the solution.
+- `-z [INT]`: Maximum number of total deletions allowed in the solution.
 By default the value is set to have no restriction (+INF).
+- `-c [INT]`: Maximum number of total recurrences allowed in the solution.
+BY default the value is set to have no restition (+INF).
 - `-e [STRING]`: Path of the mutations' name file.
 If this parameter is not used then the mutation will be named progressively from `1`.
 - `-E [STRING]`: Path of the cells' name file.
 If this parameter is not used then the cells will be named progressively from `1`.
 - `-g [FLOAT/STRING]`: Loss rate in the input file or path of the file containing different GAMMA rates for each mutations.
+- `-d [FLOAT/STRING]`: Recurrent rate in the input file or path of the file containing different DELTA rates for each mutations.
-- `-r [INT]`: Set the total number of Simulated Annealing repetitions.
+- `-R [INT]`: Set the total number of Simulated Annealing repetitions.
 Default is 5.
 - `-M`: Force sasc to infer a monoclonal tree, i.e. a tree with only one node child of the germline.
 Default is not set.

 **Output parameters (optional)**